Wienproject/Bank-Customer-Churn-Prediction/README.md

 ## Problem Statement

-- Churn/Exit of new customers according their historical data
+- Churn/Exit of new customers according to their historical data

 ## Business Question